Oral Cancer and your dentist

 Approximately 15 percent of new cases are found to have cancer in a nearby area.

-Risk factors for oral cancer are smoking and drinking alcoholic beverages- doing both is the most dangerous because alcohol changes the cells in the mouth , dehydrating the mouth, to make them more susceptible to the carcinogens in tobacco.
-Chewing tobacco is a great risk factor also.
+Risk factors for oral cancer are smoking and drinking alcoholic beverages- doing both is the most dangerous because alcohol changes the cells in the mouth, dehydrating the mouth, to make them more susceptible to the carcinogens in tobacco.
+Chewing tobacco is a great risk factor as well.
 So the young adult that smokes a few cigarettes while drinking with friends is increasing his or her risk by 15 times.

 But about 25 percent of people who get oral cancer will have no risk factors.